rjamorim/netsec-hw2/readme.txt

 as rainbow tables, as it would be unfeasible to compute a hash table both time-wise and space-wise.

+Server files are stored in the folder ./server (relative to where the script is run) to avoid file name conflicts in case the client is run from the same directory.
+If that folder does not exist, it is created.

 RUNNING THE PROGRAMS
 python server.py --port 2663 --cert server.crt --key server.key
 python client.py --server 127.0.0.1 --port 2663 --cert client.crt --key client.key